YenalyLiew/CircularRevealSwitch/README_EN.md

 - This library only provides theme switching effects and does not handle theme persistence.
 If you need to save the theme for the next launch or opening of a new Activity, handle it yourself using SharedPreferences or other libraries.

 ## Updates

+### v0.4.5

+1. Fixed the issue where the day-night switch animation cannot play normally under multiple Activities

 ### v0.4